Randeep Hooda: 2001–09: Debut and struggle

 Hooda made his acting debut in Mira Nair's film Monsoon Wedding (2001), playing a non-resident Indian from Australia.
 Although the film was a critical and commercial success, Hooda waited four years for a second project.
 In the meantime, he worked in theatre and appeared in television commercials to support himself financially.
 He also attended and assisted an imagination and improvisation workshop conducted by Naseeruddin Shah at the National School of Drama in New Delhi.

 In 2005, Hooda was cast as the male lead in Ram Gopal Varma's gangster film D. His performance in the film received positive reviews; Taran Adarsh wrote, "D wouldn't be what it is without Randeep.
-He changes his expressions like a chameleon changes colors and that's where he scores."
+He changes his expressions like a chameleon changes colours and that's where he scores."
 After D, Hooda appeared in a series of critically and commercially unsuccessful films including Darna Zaroori Hai (2006), Risk (2007), Ru Ba Ru (2008), and Love Khichdi (2009).